Osteochondrosis in the dog

 Environment

 Diet.
-This is covered more fully in the feeding section of the puppy pages.
-You must not overfeed large and giant breed puppies.
-Feed only a good quality food which has been properly balanced for growing dogs.
-NEVER GIVE VITAMIN OR MINERAL SUPPLEMENTS.
+See the feeding section of the puppy pages.
+Do not overfeed large and giant breed puppies.
+Feed only a good quality food balanced for growing dogs.
+Never give vitamin or mineral supplements.

 Outlook for Affected Dogs